-- physical, emotional and spiritual protection for the family - multiplication of ministry partners
+- more laborers and leaders to share the gospel in Asia - physical, emotional and spiritual protection for the family - multiplication of ministry partners

-Helri & Phuong International Missionaries
+Helri & Phuong

 SOUTHEAST ASIA

 As vibrant, devoted followers of Jesus, Helri and Phuong have been fruitful in the FMC-Asia and were commissioned as an international missionary couple in November of 2023.
 Helri is an ordained elder with the Philippine General Conference, and Phuong has been an integral part of the FMC in Creative Access-VN.
 They were married in August of 2023, with a clear call to ministry evident to all.
 Helri and Phuong will serve the Kingdom through ministry across Southeast Asia.